 Though COPD and heart failure are two different conditions, both can produce very similar symptoms.
 The presence of COPD is known to influence left-sided heart failure.
 This is due to the reason that COPD reduces the oxygen-carrying capacity of the blood.
 This, in turn, strains the heart and can lead to heart failure.

 If a person is already suffering from a heart condition, the medication used to treat the same could interfere with the functioning of the lungs.
 For instance, drugs such as Lopressor (prescribed to heart patients) could constrict the muscles around the respiratory system and make it difficult to breathe comfortably.

 Inversely, the medication used to treat COPD (bronchodilators) can increase the heart rate and cause palpitations.

 It is a known fact that smoking causes significant damage to the lungs.
-Since it causes degeneration of the lung tissue, the oxygen availability to the heart decreases.
+Since it causes degeneration of the lung tissue, the oxygen availability in the heart decreases.

 Must Read: 10 Tips to Quit Smoking

 It increases the risk of heart failure and stroke.
 This is because the carbon monoxide present in tobacco reduces the amount of oxygen in the blood.
 This puts a significant amount of stress on the heart muscles, which can lead to heart failure in the long run.
 This, in turn, causes the breathing rate and blood pressure to increase.